Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Measurement models for label bias

 \section{Measurement models for label bias}

 In situations in which only a noisy proxy $y$ of the desired outcome of interest $u$ is available, some model, explicit or implicit, of the measurement process is necessary for accurate and reliable prediction.
-The classical approach of using regression $\mathbb{E}(y|X)$ on the proxy labels to predict the true outcome $u$ implicitly assumes that the proxy and true labels differ only up to independent noise.
+The classical approach of using regression $\mathbb{E}(y|X)$ on the proxy labels to predict the true outcome $u$ implicitly equates the outcome of interest and the observed proxy outcome.
+In the case of linear regression, this yields accurate inference if the measurement error is mean independent of the covariates $X$, see Section \ref{sec:labbias-lin-reg}.
 Often there is good reason to believe this is not the case.
 Measurement models in general, and Bayesian hierarchical models in particular, are a useful tool to model more complicated measuring processes and account for noise that is not independent of the covariates.

 The general idea behind measurement models (see Figure \ref{fig:measurementModels}) is to introduce the true outcome $u$ as a latent (unobserved) quantity.
-Prior knowledge about the application is then used to model the relationship between the covariates $X$, the latent outcomes of interest $u$ and the observed proxies $y$.
-Because parts of the variables remain unobserved, some of the model parameters are not (or not fully) identifiable.
-Measurement models thus rely on domain knowledge in two ways: The measurement process has to be sufficiently understood to supply a model structure as well as reasonable values of the non-identifiable parameters of the model.
-Section \ref{Sec:Miss} details the impact of misspecification of the parameters in a stylized example where the data-generating process is known.
+Prior knowledge about the application is then used to model the relationship between the covariates $X$, the latent outcomes of interest $u$, and the observed proxies $y$.
+Because parts of the variables remain unobserved, some of the model parameters are not (or only partially) identified \citep{Gustafson_2015}.
+Measurement models thus rely on domain knowledge in two ways: The measurement process has to be sufficiently understood to supply a model structure (which includes distributional assumptions about the latent outcomes) as well as reasonable values of the non-identified parameters of the model.
+We give guidance on how to determine which parameters require strong priors in Appendix \ref{App:DetParamsStrongPri}.

+For the identified part of the model, classical advice about Bayesian workflow \citep{gelman2020bayesianworkflow} applies.
+In particular, posterior predictive checks \citep{Rubin_1984,Gelman_Meng_Stern_1996} can be used to asses model fit.
+If parametric assumptions are too rigid, non-parametric components (such as Gaussian processes or splines) can be used.
+Another way of adding flexibility and moving beyond the limitations of parametric models is to add unit-specific error terms (such as in the threshold model of Section \ref{Sec:thresholdModel}).

+When only limited prior knowledge is available, non-identified parameters should be treated as sensitivity parameters in a sensitivity analysis \citep{Richardson_Evans_Robins_2011}.
+Such an analysis is performed in Section \ref{Sec:Miss}, which details the impact of misspecification of the parameters in a stylized example where the data-generating process is known. \citet{Gelman_Hennig_2017} discuss the use of informative priors in Bayesian practice more generally and the value of transparency in scientific endeavors.